dsgissin/blog/_posts/2019-06-12-canonical_spaces_1.markdown

 ### Gradient Dynamics Between Spaces

 Now that we've established these two spaces, both essentially representing the same functions, we can compare their gradient dynamics.
-Given an example $$x \in \mathbb{R}^{d}$$ and our convex loss function $$\ell(f(x),y)$$, we can write down the gradient of the loss with respect to the general parameters \theta:
+Given an example $$x \in \mathbb{R}^{d}$$ and our convex loss function $$\ell(f(x),y)$$, we can write down the gradient of the loss with respect to the general parameters $$\theta$$ using the chain rule:

 $$\frac{\partial \ell}{\partial \theta}=\frac{\partial \ell}{\partial f}\frac{\partial f}{\partial \theta}$$

-We see that the parameters are only present in the derivative of the function $$f$$, so we can ignore the gradient of the loss and focus the two parameterizations.
+We see that the parameters are only present in the derivative of the function $$f$$, so we can ignore the gradient of the loss and focus on the gradient of $$f$$ under the two different parameterizations.
 For the canonical space, the gradient is just the gradient of a linear function:

 $$f(x) = w^{T}x$$